 I wrote a post exactly a year and a day ago, in which I reflected on my feelings during a brief period when I neurotically imagined I might have cancer.
 This is funny because I actually do have cancer right now (though not the kind I feared), and am midway through an 18 week programme of chemotherapy.

 Chemotherapy is unpleasant.
-I spend a morning every three weeks having toxins put into my bloodstream, and into my spine.
+I spend a morning every three weeks having powerful toxins put into my veins and my spine.
 I’m aware of the poison in my system straight away, but after about 5 days it dominates everything.
 (And it is poison, though it’s designed to kill cancerous cells before it kills too many others).
 I feel exhausted and slightly nauseous, there is a permanent unpleasant taste in my mouth, and food tastes absolutely disgusting, like glutinous cardboard.
 Even water tastes unpleasant.
 For several days in each cycle it’s almost impossible to eat at all, and I don’t feel up to doing anything except lying down and trying to dissociate from my own experience.

 Gradually this eases.
 It becomes easier to eat, though it remains a rather revolting experience with no pleasure in it.
 (I never realised until now how much the little treats that are meals help to get me through the day.)
 For the final few days of the three week cycle, I start to feel a bit more normal, and up to doing things like gardening jobs.
 Then the whole cycle begins again, but with the twist that there’s a cumulative aspect to it, so that the nastiest bit lasts longer and is a little more unpleasant each time.